Indianapolis Wrong-Way Accident Lawyers

 Additional Contributing Factors

-The majority of wrong-way collisions occur when a driver enters an exit ramp because they become confused or miss signage that indicates that they’re entering the wrong side of the road.
+The majority of wrong-way accidents occur when a driver enters an exit ramp because they become confused or miss signage that indicates that they’re entering the wrong side of the road.

 Additionally, it’s critical to remember that many causes of wrong-way accidents become a far greater threat at night, especially between midnight and 6 a.m.
 Drivers who have poor vision, feel fatigued, or are under the influence will have a harder time navigating at night.
 Elderly drivers or those taking medications may also have a harder time navigating after sunset because of confusion and lack of vision.